Vyšný Skálnik

 Vyšný Skálnik (Felsősziklás) is a village and municipality in the Rimavská Sobota District of the Banská Bystrica Region of southern Slovakia.
-Now more or less tourist village with a water reservoir, constructed in the 1970s and now a place for fishing, in winter a skating rink.
+Now more or less a tourist village with a water reservoir, it was constructed in the 1970s and is now a place for fishing, and in winter a skating rink.
 In the village neighbourhood are chalets and cottages, where their owners from Bratislava, but also other Slovak cities take their rest.
-It is a birthplace of a poet of Štúr generation, Ján Botto.
+It is the birthplace of a poet of Štúr generation, Ján Botto.
 The village hosts its museum, statue and a plaque on the house where he was born.